 This evening we get a taste of Zulu culture, discovering a bit about the traditions and customs of the Zulu people.
 Known as the Zulu Kingdom, KwaZulu-Natal is the historical and modern heartland of the Zulu tribe, the largest ethnic group in South Africa.

-Begin the day with a 4x4 game drive in the prestigious Hluhulwe-Imfolozi Game Reserve, one of South Africa's premier safari destinations.
-Hluhulwe-Imfolozi is renowned for its successful white rhino conservation program that played a major role in saving rhinos from extinction in the 1980s.
+Begin the day with a 4x4 game drive in the prestigious Hluhluwe-Imfolozi Game Reserve, one of South Africa's premier safari destinations.
+Hluhluwe-Imfolozi is renowned for its successful white rhino conservation program that played a major role in saving rhinos from extinction in the 1980s.
 It is also the oldest protected area in Africa!

-After our rewarding game drive in Hluhulwe-Imfolozi Reserve, we retrace our steps to the lodge and spend some time resting and relaxing.
-Then, we enjoy an afternoon boat cruise on the beautiful St Lucia Estuary.
+After our rewarding wildlife drive in Hluhluwe-Imfolozi Reserve, we retrace our steps to the lodge and spend some time resting and relaxing.
+Then, we enjoy an afternoon boat cruise on the beautiful St Lucia Estuary of the Isimangaliso Wetland Park.
 The boat cruise is ideal for bird watching as this extensive estuarine system attracts over 500 species of birds.
 The hippo population is massive and crocodiles are numerous, so we are sure to spot these massive creatures along with other animals.

-The idyllic Champagne Valley in Central Drakensberg is our final destination for the day.
-For the next two nights we stay in the heart of the impressive Drakensberg Mountains, soaking up the picturesque scenery and fresh mountain air.
+For the next two nights, we stay in the heart of the impressive Drakensberg Mountains, soaking up the picturesque scenery and fresh mountain air.

 The Drakensberg is famous for its beautiful hiking trails, offering plenty of walks to choose from today.
 The hiking activities of the day are arranged to suit your fitness levels and can be done at your own pace.